Sports Betting Industry Seeks Hedging Opportunities With Futures Contracts

 The legal sports wagering industry is asking a federal regulator for another possible way to hedge its bets — and those of its customers.

-Thursday marked the final day for interested parties to submit comments to the Commodity Futures Trading Commission (CFTC) on a proposed rule that would prohibit regulated exchanges from listing certain contracts not in the public interest.
+Thursday marked the final day for interested parties to submit comments to the Commodity Futures Trading Commission (CFTC) on a proposed rule that would prohibit regulated exchanges from listing certain contracts contrary to the public interest.

-One activity that faces forbidden contracts is “gaming,” the definition of which would ban trading in (or de facto wagering on) elections, awards, and sporting events.
+One activity that contracts would be forbidden for is “gaming,” the definition of which would ban trading in (or de facto wagering on) elections, awards, and sporting events.

 Yet the Sports Betting Alliance (SBA), an industry group made up of BetMGM, DraftKings, FanDuel, and Fanatics, said it must "respectfully object" to the CFTC's proposal to classify contracts involving gaming as contrary to the public interest.